stonepros/stone/doc/stonefs/fs-volumes.rst

 FS volumes and subvolumes
 =========================

-A  single source of truth for CephFS exports is implemented in the volumes module of the :term:`Ceph Manager` daemon (ceph-mgr).
-The OpenStack shared file system service (manila_), Ceph Container Storage Interface (CSI_), storage administrators among others can use the common CLI provided by the ceph-mgr volumes module to manage the CephFS exports.
+A  single source of truth for StoneFS exports is implemented in the volumes module of the :term:`Stone Manager` daemon (ceph-mgr).
+The OpenStack shared file system service (manila_), Stone Container Storage Interface (CSI_), storage administrators among others can use the common CLI provided by the ceph-mgr volumes module to manage the StoneFS exports.

 The ceph-mgr volumes module implements the following file system export
 abstactions:

-* FS volumes, an abstraction for CephFS file systems
+* FS volumes, an abstraction for StoneFS file systems

-* FS subvolumes, an abstraction for independent CephFS directory trees
+* FS subvolumes, an abstraction for independent StoneFS directory trees

 * FS subvolume groups, an abstraction for a directory level higher than FS subvolumes to effect policies (e.g., :doc:`/cephfs/file-layouts`) across a